moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/gitaly_on_kubernetes_migration/_index.md

 ## Motivation

-To ensure minimal disruption to our customers, we aim to deploy Gitaly pods that can handle a small amount of traffic.
-This phased deployment approach allows us to gauge real-world performance and identify any potential issues before scaling up.
+To ensure minimal disruption to our customers, we will perform a phased deployment where Gitaly pods on Kubernetes are initially configured to handle a small amount of customer traffic.
+This allows us to gauge real-world performance and identify any potential issues before scaling up.

 By following this blueprint, we aim to modernize our Gitaly infrastructure, improve scalability, and streamline our processes.